Yes, America's Anchorman is away today, and this is your undocumented anchorman sitting in, Mark Stein.

 Rhythm Nation.

-Jana Jackson, she's got the sugar beat.
+Janet Jackson, she's got the sugar beet.

-She's got the she's got the sugar bee.
+She's got the sugar beet.

-Uh this is uh this is Mark's time for Rush.
+This is Mark's time for Rush.

 By the way, Rush will be back tomorrow.